Science & Engineering Center Librarian

 Each student will submit a course journal at the end of the semester.
 I am very interested in learning about what students personally take away from this course, and I expect students to mindfully participate in all exercises and assignments while sharing their personal thoughts and experiences on the subject matter in their journals.
 Journals will be reviewed periodically over the course of the semester.
 I am the only one who will view the journals.
 Additional requirements for the journal will be discussed during the second class session.

-Journals will be assessed according to a rubric that will be made available to students.
-Students will be awarded up to 50 points based on the criteria outlined in the rubric. (grading rubric)
+Journals will be assessed according to a grading rubric that is available to students.
+Students will be awarded up to 50 points for meeting all the criteria outlined in the rubric.
+Extra credit may be awarded for exceptional journals.

-There will be 4 quizzes as noted in the course outline.
-Quizzes will be based on readings, homework assignments, class exercises, and class discussion.
-Note: There is no final exam in this class.
+There will be two exams as noted in the course outline.
+Exams will be based on readings, homework assignments, class exercises, and class discussion.
+The midterm exam will be taken in-class; the final exam will be take-home, with one week for completion.
+Both exams are cumulative.

 Homework Assignments - 10 points

 Most weeks there will be a homework assignment designed to familiarize students with the topics of the following week.
 There will be ten homework assignments, each worth one point toward the final grade.
-Students will receive full credit for completed assignments and no credit for incomplete or missing assignments.
-Although homework accounts for a small portion of the final grade, students will not be able to successfully complete the quizzes or submit a complete course journal without also completing the homework.
+Students will receive credit for completed or partially comleted/attempted assignments.
+Although homework accounts for a small portion of the final grade, students may find it difficult to successfully complete the exams or to submit a complete course journal without also completing the homework.

 It is very important to complete all assignments on time in order to fully participate in class discussions.
 Questions or concerns about any assignment should be asked in class or by contacting me before the assignment's due date.
 Homework assignments will not be accepted late.